How to Outsource Manufacturing to China?

 Everything in this guide is written from the perspective of a startup or SME launching a new product.
 Nothing here is out of your reach (or “only for big companies”).

 Big companies that sell a lot in the US are moving some of their proven products to Vietnam, Malaysia, Thailand, etc. That’s right.
 True.
 But let’s say you want to develop new machinery or electronics quickly and remove all unnecessary obstacles.
-In this case, you will most likely need to manufacture a product in China for the following reasons.

 1. – You will be close to a wide range of component suppliers, surface treatment facilities, etc.